 Best Literary Novel (The Other Hand Clapping)

 Hands down, this is the most interesting and beautiful Vassi work, though ironically it has the least amount of sex.
-It’s about the estrangement of a Zen-minded bookstore owner and his actress wife.
+It’s about the estrangement of a Zen-minded bookstore owner from his actress wife.

 Most Accessible/Fun Novel (In Touch)